minosg/picrypt/README.md

 4. PEN_TESTER:    Check CPU Serial, Software ID and a user's defined file's SHA1
 5. TIN_FOIL_HAT:  (Not implemented) Gets an extra key from a hardware dongle

-Protection is implemented as a non teerminating flag, that will be asserted if a single test defined by the protection level fails.
+Protection is implemented as a non terminating flag, that will be asserted if a single test defined by the protection level fails.
 It is up to the user's discretion on what to do with it.
 I would highly recommend to NOT terminate the program or print an error message, just modify the result to make brute force